mlhetland/TypographicUnits.jl/README.md

 For absolute units like `pt`, `dd`, etc., that's basically all there is to it.
 Relative units like the `em` provide more of a challenge, as their definition depends on the current font, wherever a given measurement is to be used.
-`UnitfulTypo` makes no assumptions here, and rather treats incommensurable relative units as separate “length-like” dimensions.
+`TypographicUnits` makes no assumptions here, and rather treats incommensurable relative units as separate “length-like” dimensions.

 Thus, where `1pc - 6pt` yields `6pt`, for example, the relative units don't
 mix: